-The sales strategy for 2021 which includes a high level allocation of products between markets and customers, was approved by the Board after considering market conditions and having gained an understanding of customer expectations.
+The sales strategy for 2021 which includes a high level allocation of products between markets and customers, was approved by

 The directors of the UK Sales operations including the Chief Executive Officer, maintain ongoing relationships with customers over the year.
 Reports are presented to the Board on customers, the sales strategy and market conditions.